awsdocs/amazon-transcribe-developer-guide/doc_source/batch-med-transcription.md

 Amazon Transcribe Medical batch transcription is available in US English\.
 It has the ability to transcribe accented English from non\-native speakers\.
 It supports the transcription of individual audio files\.
 You start a transcription job with either the console or by direct API call\.

 You interact with Amazon Transcribe Medical using four main API resources\.
-To start a medical transcription job, use the [StartMedicalTranscriptionJob](API_StartMedicalTranscriptionJob.md) operation\.
+To start a medical transcription job, use the [StartMedicalTranscriptionJob](API_StartMedicalTranscriptionJob.md) API\.
 To retrieve information on a medical transcription job, use [GetMedicalTranscriptionJob](API_GetMedicalTranscriptionJob.md)\.
 You list medical transcription jobs with [ListMedicalTranscriptionJobs](API_ListMedicalTranscriptionJobs.md)\.
 You delete a medical transcription job with [DeleteMedicalTranscriptionJob](API_DeleteMedicalTranscriptionJob.md)\.

 To transcribe an audio file, you use a transcription job\.
 You store the file as an object in an Amazon Simple Storage Service \(S3\) bucket\.
 The input file must:
 + Be in FLAC, MP3, MP4, or WAV file format\.
 + Use 16\-bit Linear PCM encoding\.
 + Be less than 4 hours in length and less than 2 GB in size
-+ Use a sample rate of at least 16000 Hz\.
++ Use a sample rate of at least 16,000 Hz\.

 For best results:
 + Use a lossless format, such as FLAC or WAV\.